shubhamdhiman/Responsive-Resume-Coding-Ninjas/README.md

 # Responsive-resume-a

-It's an resume reference.
+It's a resume reference.
 Build under the guidance of Coding Ninjas.

 Link for the Resume: (https://responsiveresumea.netlify.app)